Online travel agency Booking's loss narrows as travel demand picks up

-Online travel agency Booking Holdings Inc (BKNG.O) reported a smaller-than-expected quarterly loss on Wednesday as increasing COVID-19 vaccination rates made people feel confident about traveling again.
+(Reuters) -Online travel agency Booking Holdings Inc reported a smaller-than-expected quarterly loss on Wednesday as increasing COVID-19 vaccination rates made people feel confident about traveling again.

 “We saw encouraging signs of improving booking trends in the first quarter that continued into April with notable strength in the U.S.,” said Chief Executive Officer Glenn Fogel.